Powder Keg: A Blast into the Wilderness: Powder Keg: A Blast Into The Wilderness (2005–present)

 In 2003, Buzzsaw Falls was closed to undergo a major refurbishment.
-S&S Worldwide would convert the water coaster into a launched coaster.
-The remodel would feature a new track and compressed air launch, while keeping the original track and chain lift hill from Buzzsaw Falls.
+S&S Power would convert the water coaster into a launched coaster.
+The remodel would feature some new track and a compressed air launch, while keeping the original chain lift hill and some track from Buzzsaw Falls.

 On November 6, 2004, it was announced that the new ride would be named Powder Keg: A Blast Into The Wilderness.
 In March 2005, the ride completed its first test runs.
 At a cost of $10 million, Powder Keg opened on April 8, 2005.

 Exterior of the launch building.
 Each time the coaster is launched flames shoot from the chimney and water bursts from the barrels.

 Rider experience

+As the ride exits the station, an elevator system moves the train up and to the left into the launch area.
 After being launched out onto the track, riders go up a relatively small hill and down a very steep drop.
-Riders go up and down hills many times and go through several tight turns before slowly traveling up a chain lift hill equipped with audio speakers playing bluegrass music.
+Riders go up and down hills many times and through several tight turns before slowly traveling up a chain lift hill equipped with audio speakers playing bluegrass music.
 The train goes through a 90-degree left turn before going down another steep drop onto a small spray-painted blue section of the track.
-At the final end of the ride, the train travels through a large helix that almost turns the track completely upside down before the train slams into the final brakes and turns into the station.
+At the end of the ride, the train travels through a large helix that almost turns the track completely upside down before it enters the final brake run and turns into the station.